 Assembly was easy.
 You basically put the cart together then drop the head into it.
 This is done with twenty-six identical hex bolts, six identical screws, and some washers.

-Rob Schwing, General Manager of Saber, told us how the powers that be at Char-Broil directed him to create a new line of premium grills from the ground up.
+The General Manager of Saber at the time of the 2011 brand roll out told us how the powers that be at Char-Broil directed him to create a new line of premium grills from the ground up.
 There's an old saying: "It can be great, it can be inexpensive, or it can be done quickly…. pick two."
 Char-Broil chose great and inexpensive.
 Saber had to compete with other premium grills, but sell for less.
-Schwing was given a blank piece of paper, a pile of money and told to do what it takes to make it happen.
-He had the buying power and infrastructure of one of the worlds largest grill manufacturers at his disposal.
+The development team was given a blank piece of paper, a pile of money and told to do what it takes to make it happen.
+They had the buying power and infrastructure of one of the world’s largest grill manufacturers at their disposal.

 Saber is not available in any big box chains and is sold exclusively through specialty retail stores.
 For your nearest dealer check Saber's website.

 $999 Manufacturer's suggested retail price (MSRP), actual price may vary.

 500 square inches ( about 24 burgers )

 Manufacturer claims that all or practically all of this device is made in the USA